 The project proposal should include a literature review, problem statement and methodology for investigating the problem.
-You should submit this to your supervisor as vehicle for discussion about your progress.
+You should submit this to your supervisor as vehicle for discussion about your progress and ask them for their feedback.

-If it is a one semester project then the proposal report is due by 5pm Friday Week 4 of semester 2, 2015.
+If it is a one semester project then the proposal report is due by 5pm on 9 August, 2019.
+Submit it to your supervisor.

-If it is a two or three semester project beginning in semester 2 2015, then the proposal report is due by 5pm Friday Week 8 of semester 2, 2015.
+If it is a multi-semester project beginning in Semester 2, 2019, then the proposal report is due by 5pm on 23 August, 2019.
+Submit it to your supervisor.

-See the useful guide "Writing a Research Proposal - A guide for Science and Engineering students" at http://services.unimelb.edu.au/academicskills/flyers
+See the useful guide "Writing a Research Proposal - A guide for Science and Engineering students": http://services.unimelb.edu.au/data/assets/pdf_file/0006/471273/Writing_a_research_proposal_S cience Engineering Update 051112.pdf